Gregory Jade 53 Women’s Backpack Review

 My very first backpack was a Gregory Jade.
 That was years ago, but it’s nice to see how far the comfort has improved on this Jade 53 and how much lighter the backpack weighs.
 Weighing 3 lb 6 oz, the Jade 53 great pack for overnight and multi-day trips backpacking trips or overseas travel, with a variety of organization options and access methods that make it easy to pack and extract gear.
 It’s well balanced with a back-hugging ventilated and adjustable frame that doesn’t lean into to much or pull me backward, like so many other ventilated backpacks.
 But the thing about the Jade 53 that really stands out for me is how natural it feels when you strap it on, especially the hip belt.
 It’s ideal for any woman who wants a reliable, comfortable weekend backpack.

-Disclosure: Gregory provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Gregory provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.